-Before officially submitting a Department of the Air Force-related inquiry, it may be helpful to ask the constituent, as appropriate, if he or she has attempted to resolve the issue by contacting acommander, first sergeant, the local personnel office, the local Inspector General's office or military and/or civilian legal counsel.
+Before officially submitting a Department of the Air Force-related inquiry, it may be helpful to ask the constituent, as appropriate, if he or she has attempted to resolve the issue by contacting a commander, first sergeant, the local personnel office, the local Inspector General's office or military and/or civilian legal counsel as applicable.
+This will help to ensure the issue is resolved as quickly as possible.
 These resources may help to address the issue at the lowest, local level.